samertm/rollup-plugin-typescript2/README.md

 * `compilerOptions`: typescript.CompilerOptions

 	Override typescript's compiler options.
-Don't override module, noEmitHelpers, importHelpers, or noResolve because those are already set by this plugin.
+Note that the following options are overridden by this plugin: module, noEmitHelpers, importHelpers, noResolve

 ### Watch mode